gear-foundation/gear-wiki/docs/examples/Governance/DAO.md

 },
 ```

  - The proposal processing occurs after the proposal completes its grace period.
-If the proposal is accepted, the tribute tokens are deposited into the contract, and new shares are minted and issued to the applicant.
+If the proposal is accepted, the tribute tokens are deposited into the program, and new shares are minted and issued to the applicant.
 In the event of rejection, the tribute tokens are returned to the applicant.

 ```rust title="dao-light/io/src/lib.rs"
 /// The proposal processing after the proposal completes during the grace period.